The Best MIDI Controller Keyboards 2025 – Under $200 to Over $1000

 Dimensions & Weight

 Balancing portability and functionality is tricky yet important if you want to be musically productive.
-If you're going to make music while on the move, you're going to want to sacrifice some features and go for something light and compact.
-On the flipside, you should go for bigger controllers if you're style of music requires you to play conventional piano style music - these are ideal if they are simply going to stay in your home studio.
+If you’re going to make music while on the move, you’re going to want to sacrifice some features and go for something light and compact.
+On the flip side, you should go for bigger controllers if you’re style of music requires you to play conventional piano-style music – these are ideal if they are simply going to stay in your home studio.

 Best MIDI Controller Keyboards Selection Methodology

 The first edition was published in 2018.
-The current edition was published on July 3, 2024
+The current edition was published in 2025.

 About the Author and Contributors